nils-mathieu/piscine-rust/module-monads.md

 The Rust standard library, while not as large as C++'s, exports lots of useful types and constructs to help you create efficient software.
 This module will introduce you to some of them.

+Always remember: a monad is just a monoid in the cateogry of endofunctors.

 ## General Rules